pie33000/OpenVLA/README.md

-# OpenVLA: Open Vision-Language-Action Model
+# OpenVLA: Open-Source Vision-Language-Action Model

 A PyTorch implementation of the OpenVLA: An [Open-Source Vision-Language-Action Model](https://arxiv.org/pdf/2406.09246) paper model that combines visual perception, natural language understanding, and robotic action prediction for embodied AI tasks.